-We have got used to zoom meetings for full staff meetings, Advisory Board meeting, Curriculum Phase Meetings and Friends of Merton Court meetings.
+We have got used to zoom meetings for full staff meetings, Advisory Board meetings, Curriculum Phase Meetings and Friends of Merton Court meetings.

 CPD has become cheaper, especially as staff do not need to travel and no lunch is provided.
 This means teachers and other staff have had the benefit of more CPD for their personal and professional growth.
 We think this will continue.

-We have run Transition meetings, Forums, ‘How’s It Going’ zoom session and Parents’ Evenings, along with Parent Surveys (post-lockdown).
+We have run Transition meetings, Forums, ‘How’s It Going’ zoom sessions and Parents’ Evenings, along with Parent Surveys (post-lockdown).

 Rather than seeing a relatively small number of parents as we did at ‘live’ meetings, now parents have been able to attend in a virtual way, therefore attendance has been even better than usual.
 Let’s keep this.